Flushot/sqlparse/README.md

 Parses and transforms SQL queries.

-This project started as an experiement in writing parsers, and still remains that way.
+This project started is an experiement, and isn't in a stable state.
-It's incomplete, so please don't use it in production code.
+Please don't use it in production code yet.

 ## What's supported already?